Things for people in Canada to know about the coronavirus

-Concerns about a viral outbreak in China have put global health officials on alert, but how much of a threat is the coronavirus to Canadians?
+The first presumptive positive case of the coronavirus has been confirmed in Toronto, but how much of a threat is the new virus to Canadians?

-The World Health Organization stopped short of calling it a global health emergency, while officials here have said Canadians are at low risk of contracting the illness.
+The World Health Organization stopped short of calling it a global health emergency last week, while officials here have said Canadians are at low risk of contracting the illness.

 Nevertheless, experts stress the need to be vigilant and prepared for signs of infection.
 Here are key things to know: